 - Intellectual property assurance – Subscriptions help safeguard customers developing and deploying open source solutions by providing certain assurances to customers in the event there is an intellectual property issue with OpenNebula.

 Q: What is the Difference between the Community and the Enterprise Editions?

-The Enterprise Tools are released with the Enterprise Edition with exclusive tools to simplify upgrades and maintenance of OpenNebula clouds in production environments.
+The Enterprise Tools available to customers are exclusive tools released with the Enterprise Edition to simplify upgrades and maintenance of OpenNebula clouds in production environments.

 Q: What Can I Use as a Community User?